Synchronization in minimal iterated function systems on compact manifolds

 for a state variable $x(k) \in M$ and a driving system

 on a space $N$.
 The entire dynamics $(y(k+1),x(k+1)) = F(y(k),x(k))$ with thus is a skew product system on $N\times M$ with base space $N$ and fibers $\{y\} \times M$.
-Generalized synchronization is the effect that typical orbits $x_1(k)$ and $x_2(k)$ of \eqref{e:f} converge to each other as $k\to \infty$ under the same driving dynamics, i.e. identical orbits of \eqref{e:g}.
-It is explained by a single attracting invariant graph for the skew product system \citep{MR1605989,sta99}.
-In specific cases such an invariant graph may be continuous, but in general one should consider measurable graphs.
-The basin of attraction of the invariant graph will then also not be an open neighborhood.
+Master-slave synchronization is the effect that typical orbits of \eqref{e:f} converge to each other under the same driving dynamics, i.e. identical orbits of \eqref{e:g}:

-There exists substantial literature exploring generalized synchronization, but little mathematical theory to back up the observations.
-The book \cite{synch} and the extensive review paper \citep{MR1913567} both contain excellent overviews of different aspects of synchronization, and include chapters on synchronization by external forces.